OpenCTI-Platform/opencti/docs/docs/usage/export.md

 To export one or more entities you have two possibilities.
 First you can click on the button "Open export panel".
 The list of pre-existing exports will open, and in the bottom right-hand corner you can configure and generate a new export.

 ![open export panel](assets/open_export_panel.png)
-This opens the export settings panel, where you can customize your export according to three fields:
+This opens the export settings panel, where you can customize your export according to four fields:

 - desired export format (text/csv, application/pdf, application/vnd.oasis.stix+json, text/plain)
 - export type (simple or full),